Recent Blog Posts

 For those who cannot telework and absolutely need to continue their daily commute, please practice proper social distancing onboard the trains, limiting interactions and exposure to other passengers and our crew.
 Additionally:

 - Wear a cloth face covering per Executive Order 63 as well as to comply with rules in the jurisdictions where you board and alight.
-Face coverings are strongly encouraged in DC.
+Face coverings are required in DC.

 - Avoid touching your eyes, nose, and mouth.